 As Crue fans know, no one ever got to hear what Sixx had in mind for that album.
 Recognizing that their clients would make more money together than apart, the band’s manager, Allen Kovac, worked with Neil’s manager Bert Stein to bring the two sides back together.
 What would have seemed nearly impossible five years previous paid off in 1997, when Neil stepped back in front of the mic for Motley Crue’s seventh studio LP, Generation Swine.

-A lot of time had passed in the interim, however, and the giant head of steam the band had built up after Dr. Feelgood had mostly dissipated by the time Swine was released.
+A lot of time had passed, however, and the giant head of steam the band had built up after Dr. Feelgood had mostly dissipated by the time Swine was released.
 Not only that, but the Motley Crue of 1989 was distinctly different from the Crue of 1997.

 “We’re still family.
 We still, basically, love each other.
 It was a business decision for me,” Neil shrugged in a Time interview from 2010.
 “When I was — depending on how you look at it — fired or I quit the band, I was a part of Motley Crue Inc. And I chose not to come back into that.
 I looked at myself as a free agent on a football team.
 I didn’t have to be worried about any corporate decisions.
 All I had to do was show up and sing.”

 Motley Crue has kept things on a fairly even keel since reuniting with Neil — for the most part, anyway.
 And if their more recent albums haven’t had the impact their multi-platinum predecessors enjoyed, they’re still a big enough draw on the live circuit that their farewell tour packed seats after its announcement in early 2014.

 Would we still be saying goodbye to Motley Crue if they hadn’t split with Vince Neil in February of 1992, setting in motion years of turmoil?
 We’ll never know — but like the band themselves have pointed out in their own inimitable way, nothing lasts forever.